dpays/esteem8app.github.io/docs/todo/task-list/README.md

-# To do
+# Task list

-Todo are tasks generated using mixed strategy parts.

-They are chosen by urgency then importance and then classed by skills.
+Here are tasks to process, they are classed by skills need.